German Shepherd vs Labrador RetrieverLast updated: by Jessi Larson

 That’s certainly not to say you couldn’t pick a different type of dog by any means.
 It’s just that people often have a comfort level with the type of canine they were conditioned to growing up.

 Dogs can be awful for allergies.
 But fortunately, there are many hypoallergenic dog breeds that make it easier for allergy sufferers.

 Always learn more about the breed before bringing it into your home.

 Another vital thing to think about is who is in your household.

 Is it just you?
 Or do you have a partner?
 Roommates?
 Children?

-When it comes to the German Shepherd vs Labrador Retriever, both are good family dogs but you do have to make sure you’re able to provide adequate exercise.
+Regarding the German Shepherd vs Labrador Retriever, both are good family dogs, but you have to ensure you’re able to provide adequate exercise.

 5. Where Do You Live?

 As you think about which dog breed is right for you, where you live is incredibly important.

 It goes without saying that certain breeds just aren’t cut out for small spaces.
 For example, a Great Dane in a tiny apartment would be a disaster!